-The project will sequence 100,000 genomes from around 70,000 people.
+The project has sequenced 100,000 genomes from around 85,000 people.
 Participants are NHS patients with a rare disease, plus their families, and patients with cancer.

 The aim is to create a new genomic medicine service for the NHS – transforming the way people are cared for.
 Patients may be offered a diagnosis where there wasn’t one before.
 In time, there is the potential of new and more effective treatments.

 The project will also enable new medical research.
 Combining genomic sequence data with medical records is a ground-breaking resource.
 Researchers will study how best to use genomics in healthcare and how best to interpret the data to help patients.
 The causes, diagnosis and treatment of disease will also be investigated.
 We also aim to kick-start a UK genomics industry.
 This is currently the largest national sequencing project of its kind in the world.

 Genetic testing, which may include whole genome sequencing where appropriate, is offered for certain medical conditions through the NHS Genomic Medicine Service.

 History of the 100,000 Genomes Project

 You can read about the background and history of the 100,000 Genomes Project below, or download the full narrative: Narrative – Genomics England and the 100,000 Genomes Project (opens as PDF).

 In April 2003 one of the most significant scientific breakthroughs of modern times was announced.
 After years of painstaking research carried out by thousands of dedicated scientists across the world, the complete genetic code of a human being – their genome – could now be published.